mkingst/nginx-kic-nap/README.md

 # 5. Deploy App Protect Log Format, an AP Policy, Signatures, and a Kubernetes Policy

+Change 04waf-policy.yaml to point to the clusterIP of the syslog service we created.

 ```
 kubectl apply -f 01ap-logconf.yaml;
 kubectl apply -f 02dvwa-appolicy.yaml;